 Another pair of earrings delightfully dubbed, ‘Are You Calder Or Not?’ echo the master artist’s stable shapes in aluminum and red gold.
 Morganites, diamonds and aquamarines accent the amazing pieces.

-The third frozen yogurt detail in Suzanne’s collection is quite literally a work of art.
+The third frozen yogurt detail in Suzanne’s collection is a work of pop art.
 She commissioned Alex Israel to make jewelry boxes that looked like the snack.
 It was a logical collaboration as the California artist had done tiny marble and styrofoam sculptures of frozen yogurt inspired by time spent in his father’s Los Angeles frozen yogurt shop, The Bigg Chill.
 The jewelry boxes Alex served up are painted ceramic and handblown glass.
 Alex also designed Suzanne’s booth in the spirit of a frozen yogurt shop.

 The pop art influences and collaborations with artists have been a signature Suzanne’s collections from the beginning of her design career.
 When she lived in New York, she mingled with artists Andy Warhol and Jeff Koons among others.
 Their artworks impacted her oeuvre, bringing an unparalleled irreverence to high jewelry.
 In the past, Suzanne has made a Smarties bracelet and Life-Saver enamel earrings.
 “My jewelry should take you on a happy journey; it should give you joy when you wear it,” says Suzanne.
 I imagine it’s the same kind of total happiness Manhattan women find in their frozen yogurt.